bloominstituteoftechnology/web-module-project-class-components/README.md

 In this project you will build an application that allows for todos to be added, completed and removed from view.
 This application should:

 - Use [this gif](./todo.gif) as inspiration for building the DOM.
-- Hold all todos in state within the App.js component.
-That todos state slice should look like the following:
+- Hold all todos in state within the `App.js` component.
+This slice of state should look like the following:

   ```js
   [